moosbewohner/Rinkhals/README.md

 </p>

-## How to install a firmware
+## How to install Rinkhals

-At this point you should have a .swu file, either a stock firmware or a custom one.
+You can install Rinkhals on top of other custom firmwares.
+Rinkhals only appends its loader to **start.sh**, so if it's the last instruction, it will start no matter what firmware you are using.

+- Make sure your printer uses firmware 2.3.5.3 ([how to install firmware](https://github.com/jbatonnet/Rinkhals/wiki/Firmware#how-to-install-a-firmware))
+    - Installation will simply fail without touching your printer if you are using some other version
 - Format a USB drive as FAT32
-- Create a new directory
+- Create a directory named **aGVscF9zb3Nf**
-    - If the firmware is based on 2.3.3.9 or later (most firmwares should now), name it **aGVscF9zb3Nf**
-    - If it's an older one before 2.3.3.9, name it **update**
+- Download the version of Rinkhals you want to install
-- Copy your .swu file in this directory as **update.swu**
+- Copy the **update.swu** file in the **aGVscF9zb3Nf** directory
 - Plug the USB drive in the Kobra 3
-- You should hear a beep, meaning the printer detected the firmware file
+- You should hear a beep, meaning the printer detected the update file
-- Give the printer some time
-- Then it should reboot itself.
-If it doesn't, wait 20~30 minutes then reboot the printer manually
-- Once installed, the update.swu file will have been removed from the USB drive, you can check as a confirmation

-> [!NOTE]
-> When installing Rinkhals, you will ear one beep, then ~10s later a progress will show up on screen. <br />
-  Once you ear two beeps or when the progress bar is full green, the installation is complete and the printer will reboot. <br />
+- After about 20 seconds (the time for the printer to prepare the update), you will see a progress bar on the screen
+    - If the progress bar turns green and you ear 2 beeps, the pritner reboots and Rinkhals is installed
-  If you ear 3 beeps or the progress bar is full red, the installation failed but everything should still work.
-You will find the installation logs on the USB drive.
+    - If the progress bar turns red and you ear 3 beeps, the installation failed but everyhting should still work as usual.
+You will then find more information on the **aGVscF9zb3Nf/install.log** file on the USB drive

-## My printer shows a 11407 error

-Don't worry, you can still re-flash stock firmware and try again.
-Here is the full process to recover from this state:

-- Reflash the stock 2.3.3.9 firmware (https://github.com/jbatonnet/Rinkhals/tree/stock-firmwares)
-- Do a factory reset from the printer touchscreen (Settings > Device information > System restore)
-- Once done, let the printer update itself to 2.3.5.3 or flash the stock 2.3.5.3 firmware
-- Then perform the regular installation described above

-> [!NOTE]
-> Even if you get 11407 using a 2.5.3.5 firmware, you might need to downgrade to 2.3.3.9 to recover.
-Please follow all the steps listed above
+## How to uninstall Rinkhals

+### 1. Disable Rinkhals

+**Method 1**: Create a .disable-rinkhals file on a USB drive or at this location: /useremain/rinkhals/.disable-rinkhals This will prevent Rinkhals from starting.

+**Method 2**: Factory reset might have done that already, but make sure your /userdata/app/gk/start.sh and /userdata/app/gk/restart_k3c.sh don't contain a # Rinkhals/begin section.
+If they do, remove the section between # Rinkhals/begin and # Rinkhals/end.

+### 2. Reboot
+Reboot once Rinkhals is disabled to make sure it didn't start, so you'll be able to remove the files.

+### 3. Delete Rinkhals
+Then you can delete the /useremain/rinkhals directory.
+That's it!

 <p align="center">